Galliformes

-The order contains about 290 species, inhabiting every continent except Antarctica, and divided into five families: Phasianidae (including chicken, quail, partridges, pheasants, turkeys, peafowl (peacocks) and grouse), Odontophoridae (New World quail), Numididae (guinea fowl), Cracidae (including chachalacas and curassows), and Megapodiidae (incubator birds like malleefowl and brush-turkeys).
-They adapt to most environments except for innermost deserts and perpetual ice.
+Galliformes /ˌgælᵻˈfɔrmiːz/, also known as gallinaceous birds or landfowl, is an order of heavy-bodied terrestrial birds that contains about 290 species.
+The order is divided into five families: Phasianidae (chicken and junglefowls, Old World quails, partridges, pheasants, turkeys, peafowl and grouse), Odontophoridae (New World quails), Numididae (guinea fowl), Cracidae (including chachalacas and curassows), and Megapodiidae (incubator birds like malleefowl and brushturkeys).
+Galliformes and the semi-aquatic order Anseriformes (waterfowl) are collectively called fowl.

-Many gallinaceous species are skilled runners and escape predators by running rather than flying.
-Males of most species are more colorful than the females, with often elaborate courtship behaviors that include strutting, fluffing of tail or head feathers, and vocal sounds.
-They are mainly nonmigratory.
-Several species have been domesticated during their long and extensive relationships with humans.
+Galliform birds have adapted to most environments except innermost deserts and perpetually icy regions, inhabiting every continent except Antarctica.
+They are important in their ecosystems as seed dispersers and insectivores/vermivores, and many are skilled ground-dwellers that escape predators by running rather than flying.
+They are sexually dimorphic, and males of most species are more colorful than the females, with often elaborate courtship behaviors that include strutting, fluffing of tail or head feathers, and vocal sounds.
+They are mainly non-migratory.

-The name galliformes derives from "gallus", Latin for "rooster".
-Common names are gamefowl or gamebirds, landfowl, gallinaceous birds, or galliforms.
-Galliforms and waterfowl (order Anseriformes) are collectively called fowl.
+The name galliformes derives from the type genus Gallus, Latin for "rooster".
+Several galliform species (most notably the red junglefowl, which have been domesticated into the chicken) have been farmed by humans as poultry for their meat and eggs, and the wild species are hunted as upland game birds, where they are known as gamefowl.

 Systematics and evolution

 The living Galliformes were once divided into seven or more families.
 Despite their distinctive appearance, grouse and turkeys probably do not warrant separation as families due to their recent origin from partridge- or pheasant-like birds.
 The turkeys became larger after their ancestors colonized temperate and subtropical North America, where pheasant-sized competitors were absent.
 The ancestors of grouse, though, adapted to harsh climates and could thereby colonize subarctic regions.
 Consequently, the Phasianidae are expanded in current taxonomy to include the former Tetraonidae and Meleagrididae as subfamilies.

 The Anseriformes (waterfowl) and the Galliformes together make up the Galloanserae.
 They are basal among the living neognathous birds, and normally follow the Paleognathae (ratites and tinamous) in modern bird classification systems.
 This was first proposed in the Sibley-Ahlquist taxonomy and has been the one major change of that proposed scheme that was almost universally adopted.
 However, the Galliformes as they were traditionally delimited are called Gallomorphae in the Sibley-Ahlquist taxonomy, which splits the Cracidae and Megapodiidae as an order "Craciformes".
 This is not a natural group, however, but rather an erroneous result of the now-obsolete phenetic methodology employed in the Sibley-Ahlquist taxonomy.
 Phenetic studies do not distinguish between plesiomorphic and apomorphic characters, which leads to basal lineages appearing as monophyletic groups.

 Historically, the buttonquails (Turnicidae), mesites (Mesitornithidae) and the hoatzin (Opisthocomus hoazin) were placed in the Galliformes, too.
 The former are now known to be shorebirds adapted to an inland lifestyle, whereas the mesites are probably closely related to pigeons and doves.
 The relationships of the hoatzin are entirely obscure, and it is usually treated as a monotypic order Opisthocomiformes to signify this.

 The fossil record for the Galliformes is incomplete.